demisto/content/Packs/MicrosoftTeams/Integrations/MicrosoftTeams/README.md

 ## Known Limitations
 ---
 - In some cases, you might encounter a problem, where no communication is created between Teams and the messaging endpoint, when adding a bot to the team.
-You can workaround this problem by adding any member to the team the bot was added to.
-It's supposed to trigger a communication and solve the issue.
+You can work around this problem by adding any member to the team the bot was added to.
+It will trigger a communication and solve the issue.
 - The [microsoft-teams-ring-user](https://learn.microsoft.com/en-us/graph/api/application-post-calls?view=graph-rest-1.0&tabs=http) command is only supported when using the `Client Credentials flow` due to a limitation in Microsoft's permissions system.
 - In addition, the chat commands are only supported when using the `Authorization Code flow`.
-- Posting a message or adaptive card to a private/shared channel is currently not supported in the *send-notification* command.
-Thus, also the *mirror_investigation* command does not support private/shared channels.
-For more information, see the [Microsoft General known issues and limitations](https://learn.microsoft.com/en-us/connectors/teams/#general-known-issues-and-limitations).
+- Posting a message or adaptive card to a private/shared channel is currently not supported in the ***send-notification*** command.
+Thus, also the ***mirror_investigation*** command does not support private/shared channels.
+For more information, see [Microsoft General known issues and limitations](https://learn.microsoft.com/en-us/connectors/teams/#general-known-issues-and-limitations).
 - In case of multiple chats/users sharing the same name, the first one will be taken.
-- See Microsoft documentation to [Limits and specifications for Microsoft Teams](https://learn.microsoft.com/en-us/microsoftteams/limits-specifications-teams)
+- See Microsoft documentation for [Limits and specifications for Microsoft Teams](https://learn.microsoft.com/en-us/microsoftteams/limits-specifications-teams).

 ## Commands